graph-guard/ggproxy-docs/docs/quick-start.md

 curl -X POST -H 'content-type: application/json' --data '{"query": "query Example {hero(episode: NEWHOPE) {id name friends { id name appearsIn } appearsIn }}", "variables": {}, "operationName": "Example"}' http://localhost:8000/starwars
 ```

-You can also access the API Playground under <a href="http://localhost:8080">http://localhost:8080</a>, which grants you direct unrestricted access to the API bypassing `ggproxy`.
+You can also access the API Playground under `http://localhost:8080`, which grants you direct unrestricted access to the API bypassing `ggproxy`.

 Feel free to change the configuration and restart the server to see changes.